-As the value of \mathbf{a}n in (11) is unknown, the author in [27] proposed to implement the generalized likelihood ratio test (GLRT) in the Page's CUSUM algorithm with the unknown.
+As the value of a_n in (11) is unknown, the author in [28] proposed to implement the GLRT in the Page's CUSUM algorithm with the unknown.
 The idea is to apply likelihood ratio test (LRT) by replacing the unknown with the ML estimation.
-The GLRT approach is asymptotically minimax, and can be written as
+The GLRT approach is asymptotically minimax and can be written as